Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 print(f'p-value: {result[1]}')
 ```

-- If the **p-value** is below 0.05, we reject the null hypothesis, implying that the series is stationary.
+The **p-value** is below 0.05, we reject the null hypothesis, implying that the series is stationary.

 ### 2. Autocorrelation